-Whether it be the flood disaster in Pakistan, the drought in the Horn of Africa or the fires in Europe, all over the world we see that the climate crisis is threatening lives.
-This shows that human-induced climate change is not only an environmental phenomenon, but also a threat to peace and security
+Whether it be drought in the Horn of Africa, heat waves in India and North America or fires in Canada and around the Mediterranean, all over the world we see that the climate crisis is destroying livelihoods, threatening human lives and aggravating conflicts for resources that are already scarce.
+This will have drastic ramifications for millions of people, their lives and their habitats.
+Human-induced climate change is thus not only an environmental phenomenon, but also a threat to peace and security.

-Rising sea levels, record temperatures, more frequent weather extremes and the growing risk of environmental disasters are increasingly depriving people of their livelihoods.
-If the impact of the climate crisis coincides with social, political or economic challenges – as is currently the case with the COVID-19 pandemic, Russia’s war of aggression against Ukraine or rising energy and food prices – it can be a catalyst for conflicts and tensions.
+Even today, in certain parts of the world, rising sea levels, record temperatures, more frequent weather extremes and the growing risk of environmental disasters are increasingly depriving people of their livelihoods.
+These problems are often compounded by other social, political or economic challenges.
+Under such conditions, the climate crisis can become a catalyst for conflicts and tensions.

 Energy supply, climate, peace and security

 Russia’s illegal war of aggression against Ukraine has resulted in rising energy and food prices all over the world.
 If it hadn’t been clear before, everyone has now realised that energy supply, peace, security and the climate are closely interconnected.
 Putting energy supply on a broader basis and pushing ahead with the expansion of renewables makes a contribution to climate protection and to security of supply.